renpy/renpy/sphinx/source/displaying_images.rst

 ``behind``
     Takes a comma-separated list of one or more names.
 Each name is taken as an image tag.
-The image is show behind all images with the given tags that are currently being shown.
+The image is shown behind all images with the given tags that are currently being shown.

 ``onlayer``